ndupoiron-ops/issue-ops/README.md

 ## Introduction
 In the previous training we learned the basics of GitHub Actions by creating simple workflows.

-We have also seen how to create reusable workflows.
+We also covered how to create reusable workflows.

 A reusable workflow starts independent runners where steps are executed.